Course and Degree Approval

 A course of education, including the class schedules of a resident course not leading to a standard college degree, offered by a school must be approved by the State Approving Agency for the state in which the school is located, or by the State Approving Agency which has appropriate approval authority, or where appropriate, by the U.S. Department of Veterans Affairs (38 U.S.C.
 3672).

 The State Approving Agency, upon determining that a school has complied with all the requirements for approval will notify the school by letter setting for the courses which has been approved, and will furnish to the U.S. Department of Veterans Affairs an official copy of the letter and attachments and any subsequent amendments.
 The letter of approval for each school will be accompanied by a copy of the catalog or bulletin of the school, as approved by the State Approving Agency (§21.4258).

 The State Approving Agency for Tennessee is the Tennessee Higher Education Commission, Veterans Education.
-For each academic year, the main campus and the FT Campbell Office of Veterans Affairs must complete Institution of Higher Learning approval packets to obtain approval of veterans' training.
+For each academic year, the APSU's campus and the APSU's Office of Veterans Affairs must complete Institution of Higher Learning approval packets to obtain approval of veterans' training.

 - Developmental/remedial courses: Per the U.S. Department of Veterans Affairs and the State Approving Agency regulations, remedial and developmental courses must be taught as conventional resident courses (in the classroom) for payment of educational assistance (§21.4265, 4267, and THEC/State Approving Agency).